Netflix/pollyjs/docs/server/request.md

 ### setHeader

 Set a header with a given name.
-If the value is falsy, the header will be removed.
+If the value is `null` or `undefined`, the header will be removed.

 | Param       | Type                      | Description              |